phetsims/rosetta/doc/admin-guide.md

 Configuration
 =============

-There are a small number of configuration parameters that are used by rosetta, and these are generally stored in the
+There are a number of configuration parameters that are used by rosetta, and these are generally stored in the
 ```~/.phet/build-local.json``` file along with a number of other configuration parameters used by PhET processes (such
 as the build server).
 The directories used on phet-server-dev are the same as those used on phet-server.
 The URL to
 access the utility from phet-server-dev is https://ox-dev.colorado.edu/translate.

+NOTE 12/4/2019 - I (jbphet) am investigating using the `dotenv` package for some config vars, and should update this
+section when the approach is finalized.

 Test and Debug Support
 ======================